The three-day RGS-IBG Annual International Conference attracts over 1,800 geographers from around the world.

 The chair's theme for the 2019 Annual International Conference is Geographies of trouble / Geographies of hope.
 The theme has been selected by the chair of conference, Professor Hester Parr (University of Glasgow, UK), in conversation with the Society's Research Groups and with the Research and Higher Education Committee.

-The conference programme will include sessions and papers which engage directly with this theme, as well as others focusing on all areas of geography.
-More information will be available when our provisional programme is published in mid-May 2019.
+The conference programme includes sessions and papers which engage directly with this theme, as well as others focusing on all areas of geography.

 Some points of departure are:

 Who, what and where is troubling, troubled and troublesome?

 Where is hope in the current times?